 The ISSB’s release of the IFRS S1 and IFRS S2

 On 26th June 2023, the International Sustainability Standards Board (ISSB) published their inaugural global sustainability disclosure standards: The IFRS S1 and IFRS S2.
-This publication marks an important milestone as the standards aim to improve clarity in sustainability financial reporting by creating a “common language” for disclosure and “a global baseline”.
+This publication marks an important milestone as the standards aim to improve clarity in sustainability financial reporting by creating a “common language” for sustainability disclosure.

 The IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information sets out the details for completing sustainability-related disclosures, whilst the IFRS S2 Climate-related Disclosures details the requirements for the measurement and disclosure of climate-related risks.